 To come across confident and like someone who means business and should be respected, then hold your head straight and still.
 When it’s your turn to listen, and you want to convey interest in what someone is saying, then it’s acceptable to slant your head slightly.

 10) Are you breathing normally?

-If you are taking short quick breaths you are showing that you are nervous and unsure of what you are saying or feeling.
+If you are taking short quick breaths, you show that you are nervous and unsure of what you are saying or feeling.